oliveroliverio/Fin-CS-Automated-Trading-Bot/part3/part3-readme.md

 ws.run_forever()
 ```

 want to keep track of what minutes are processed.
 So create a new dictionary.
 If minute isn't in the minute processed dictionary, create a new minute record.
 We'll start with empty list of minute_candlesticks.

+Now add code on on_message() function to update candlestick data based on the prices that come in
+- create a global current_tick and previous_tick to police into scope
+-
 ```python
 import websocket, json